Pragyasundari Devi

-Pragyasundari Devi (1872–1950), also seen as Pragyasundari Debi, Pragya Sundari Devi, Pragasundari Debi, or Prajnasundari Bezbaroa, was an Indian cookbook author and magazine editor.
+Pragyasundari Devi (Note: প্রজ্ঞাসুন্দরী দেবী, /bn/; প্ৰজ্ঞাসুন্দৰী দেৱী, /as/; also spelt as Pragyasundari Debi, Pragya Sundari Devi, Prajna Sundari Devi, or Prajnasundari Bezbarua.) (প্রজ্ঞাসুন্দরী দেবী, /bn/; c.
+1870 – 1950) was an Indian food writer and literary editor.
 Her Amish O Niramish Ahar was a "significant" early cookbook in the Bengali language.

 Early life

 Pragyasundari Devi was the daughter of scientist Hemendranath Tagore and the sister of Purnima Devi.
 Her grandfather was philosopher Debendranath Tagore and her great-grandfather was industrialist Dwarkanath Tagore.
 Nobel laureate and poet Rabindranath Tagore was her uncle.
 Other kin in the extended Tagore family included her aunt, novelist Swarnakumari Devi, her uncle, philosopher Dwijendranath Tagore, another uncle, civil servant Satyendranath Tagore, and another uncle, artist Jyotirindranath Tagore.
 Indian feminist Sarala Devi Chaudhurani was her first cousin.

 Career

 Her first cookbook, sometimes called "the first cookbook in Bengali", Amish O Niramish Ahar, was published in 1902.
 She warned readers in this first volume for the home cook that "Spending a lot of money is no guarantee for good food," as she encouraged the efficient use of inexpensive vegetables.
 She published a second vegetarian cookbook, and later two more cookbooks that included some meat dishes.
 Her later cookbooks focused on the cookery of Assam and on pickles and preserves.

 Beginning in 1897, Pragyasundari Devi edited a women's magazine, Punya, which included recipes.